Consider a linear elastic body with density

 that is

-where we have indicated with the energy density.
+where we have indicated with

 The previous inequality justifies the statement in the title.